Henrys Law

 |

-Henry’s law illustrated.
-CO2 removed from the atmosphere will be replaced by CO2 from the sea.
+replaced by CO2 from the sea.
 Gt C = Gigaton Carbon. |

-William Henry (1774 –1836) was an English
+William Henry (1774 –1836) was an English chemist.
+He developed what is

-chemist.
-He developed what is known as Henry's Law.
-It is a gas law that states that the
+known as Henry's Law.
+It is a gas law that states that the amount of dissolved gas in a liquid is

-above the liquid.
+proportional to its partial pressure above the liquid.
 The proportionality is temperature dependent.

 Between carbonized water and its headspace, there is an equilibrium determined by the partial pressure of the gas and the temperature.
 Henry's law applies offshore as well.
 The partial pressure of atmospheric carbon dioxide has risen since measurements began in 1958.
 The same goes for sea temperatures.
 The exchange of carbon dioxide between air and the sea skin is instantaneously.
 It takes time to exchange CO2 with the deep sea through upwelling, chemical and biological carbon cycles.
 These carbon cycles are vertical chaining (IPCC, AR5):